scipion-em/docs/docs/developer/buildbot.rst

 In order to include a Scipion plugin within buildbot and have it tested, the following steps must be followed:

 1. Make sure the plugin is on one Version Control System like GIT (to test in devel mode).
 2. Make sure the plugin is on Pypi (to test in production mode).
 3. :ref:`Contact white Scipion Team <contact-us>` in order to include it into Buildbot.
+   For that steps, send us an email with the link to repository.